Water supply and sanitation in Kenya: Water supply

+Water sources

 The poor, in particular women and girls, spend a significant amount of time fetching water in both rural and urban areas.
 For example, the 2007 Citizen Report Card survey showed that users of water kiosks in cities fetch water 4–6 times per day.
 In Kisumu, this meant that a poor household spent 112 minutes per day to fetch water at normal times, and as much as 200 minutes per day during times of scarcity.

+Water diaries have been used to document the sources, uses and costs of water at the household level in rural Kenya.
+People in rural areas use a wide range of water sources, some of which they have to pay for, and some of which are free of charge: Rainwater (rock catchment or roof catchment), hand-dug wells or handpumps (these can be household-owned, private, inside or outside of the village), water kiosk (inside or outside of the village), or vendors who use donkeys and carts or motorized vehicles.
+Further options include dry riverbed scooping, earth pans, rivers or canals, and piped water inside the dwelling or yard.
+The water uses of these households are for drinking, cooking, laundry, dish washing, washing/bathing, livestock or small-scale irrigation.

+Rural schools in Kenya often use two or three different water sources, and these can be classified into on-site sources (either piped water supply or rainwater harvesting), or off-site sources ("unimproved", supplied by water vendors, or "basic").
+About 80% of schools in Kenya (four in five schools) have their own rainwater harvesting system.
+However, in the drier months of June to October, water is often purchased from water vendors.

 Sanitation

 The total number of people lacking access to at least basic sanitation in 2015 was 32 million people.

 Countrywide estimates for 2015 by the JMP indicate that 30% (43% of urban and 28% of rural) Kenyans had access to at least basic sanitation, including sewerage.
 In urban areas an additional 27% of the population used shared latrines.
 In rural areas, open defecation was estimated to be still practised by 12% of the population.
 The 2015 report by the Water and Sanitation Regulatory Board did not include any figures on access to sanitation in the broad sense, but only an estimate of access to sewerage in urban areas, which was estimated at 16%.

 In 2006–2007 it had been reported that half of the Kenyan population within the service area of 55 WSPs had access to improved sanitation facilities (this definition includes flush, pour flush toilets connected to a piped system, septic tanks, VIP latrines and pit latrines).
 In Nairobi, sanitation coverage was about 23% in 2006–2007.
 The Kenyan Integrated Household Budget Survey of 2006 reported a much higher sanitation coverage 84%, including shared latrines and shallow pit latrines.